ia-mm-ai/IAMMAI/README.md

 - the first implementation derivative set
 - the first schema family
 - the first runtime layer
+- the first embodiment-definition layer

-That is enough to move from constitutional description into early embodiment without treating implementation as a substitute for the law.
+That is enough to move from constitutional description into bounded local embodiment without treating implementation as a substitute for the law.

 ## Attribution